Being Controlled Provokes Anger. So Does Feeling Controlled.

 By contrast, some develop a “negative identity,” a term first described by Erick Erickson (Erickson, 1968).
 In the extreme, an adolescent may become exactly the opposite of what his parents expect of him.
 For example, the son of a minister might become an atheist, the daughter of a college professor might drop out of college, and the son of a police officer might be involved in drug use or robbery.
 In effect, such adolescents respond to the challenge of developing their identity that communicates, “I don’t know who I want to be—but I sure don’t want to be anything like you!”

-A heightened sensitivity to feel controlled may also derive from severe wounds experienced in earlier years, as a child or an adult.
-In this case, the sensitivity to feel controlled may help protect you from experiencing similar wounds again.
+A heightened sensitivity to feeling controlled may also derive from severe wounds experienced in earlier years, as a child or an adult.
+In this case, the sensitivity to feeling controlled may help protect you from experiencing similar wounds again.
 It is difficult to embrace trust if doing so in the past has led to intense emotional or physical hurt.

 Many other factors can contribute to this same tendency.
 Even growing up with a sibling who had some form of physical or emotional illness can leave a child with tremendous guilt about even wanting attention, yet alone expressing his needs or desires.

-Because we all seek certainty, trusting ourselves—looking inward to define our identity, including our values—can be extremely anxiety provoking.
-“Will I risk criticism, punishment or even abandonment for being true to ‘myself’?”
-“Am I making the best decision for myself?” and “What if I am wrong?” are often part of the underling dialog that may accompany and fuel such anxiety.
+Because we all seek certainty, trusting ourselves — looking inward to define our identity, including our values—can be extremely anxiety-provoking.
+“Will I risk criticism, punishment, or even abandonment for being true to ‘myself’?”
+“Am I making the best decision for myself?” and “What if I am wrong?” are often part of the underlying dialogue that may accompany and fuel such anxiety.
 This is often the anxiety that accompanies our freedom of choice.

 Addressing the tendency to feel controlled requires courage to experiment with becoming more true to yourself.
 The following are strategies to help with this process.

-2. This may include practicing saying “No” when you mean “No” and “Yes” when you mean “Yes.”
+- This may include practicing saying “No” when you mean “No,” and “Yes” when you mean “Yes.”

-6. Recognize in your inner dialogue those motivations that compete with being assertive and expressing yourself—the need to please, a sense of feeling selfish, or an overall sense of not deserving to have your will expressed or acknowledged.
+- Recognize in your inner dialogue those motivations that compete with being assertive and expressing yourself — the need to please, a sense of feeling selfish, or an overall sense of not deserving to have your will expressed or acknowledged.

-7. If you’re in a relationship, share with your partner your intent and desire to work on this challenge.
+- If you’re in a relationship, share with your partner your intent and desire to work on this challenge.
 Doing so will inform you whether or not your partner is really controlling.
-Note whether he is supportive of your efforts or appears anxious, dismissive or even angered by your discussion.
+Note whether they are supportive of your efforts or appears anxious, dismissive, or even angered by your discussion.

-9. Work on gaining self-awareness: Recognizing your feelings and values.
+- Work on gaining self-awareness and recognizing your feelings and values.

-Practicing these strategies can assist you to foster a deeper and more honest connection with yourself.
-Doing so can reduce your sensitivity to feeling controlled and, consequently, vulnerability to anger arousal.
+Practicing these strategies can assist you in fostering a deeper and more honest connection with yourself.
+Doing so can reduce your sensitivity to feeling controlled and, consequently, your vulnerability to anger arousal.

 E. Erickson, (1968) Identity, Youth and Crisis.
 New York: W.W.Norton.